Manipal for the Traveller

 HOODE HANGING BRIDGE

-Just 40 kilometers from Manipal is Karkala, a historical and religious place of pilgrimage for the Jain community.
-Its significant feature is the forty two feet tall statue of Gomateshwara (Lord Bahubali), carved out of a single slab of rock and weighing a mammoth eighty tons.
+Just 40 kilometres from Manipal is Karkala, a historical and religious place of pilgrimage for the Jain community.
+Its significant feature is the forty-two feet tall statue of Gomateshwara (Lord Bahubali), carved out of a single slab of rock and weighing a mammoth eighty tons.
 This statue was erected in 1432 by a Jain king in honour of the first Jain Tirthankara, Bahubali, who renounced the material world at the peak of his glory.
 Facing the statue is a Jain Basadi, called the Chaturmukha (four-facing) Basadi, exclusively constructed of granite.
-Another tourist attraction here is the intricately carved fifty foot tall pillar called the Manasthambha, which is one of eleven such pillars.
+Another tourist attraction here is the intricately carved fifty-foot tall pillar called the Manasthambha, which is one of eleven such pillars.
 Karkala is also home to a whopping eighteen temples, each with its own unique backstory.

-Kudremukh is located around 60 kilometers from Manipal.
+Kudremukh is located around 60 kilometres from Manipal.
 It is a hilly region located around 1900 meters above sea-level.
-‘Kudremukh’, which literally translates to ‘horse-face’ in Kannada gets its name from the fact that the mountain range looks like a horse when viewed from a certain angle.
+‘Kudremukh’, which literally translates to ‘horse-face’ in Kannada, gets its name from the fact that the mountain range looks like a horse when viewed from a certain angle.
 Overlooking the Arabian Sea, it provides a beautiful view of the surrounding countryside and the sea.